xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 Since LDP is using MPLS forwarding, we will deal with 2 types of incoming traffic for this use case:
 - MPLS encapsulated traffic:
-⋅⋅⋅PBTS will classify based on MPLS EXP bits and then do label swap-push toward the matching TE tunnel.
+PBTS will classify based on MPLS EXP bits and then do label swap-push toward the matching TE tunnel.
 We don't classify MPLS traffic based on the inner payload.
 - plain IP traffic:
-⋅⋅⋅PBTS will classify based on IP prec/DSCP bits and then do label-push toward the matching TE tunnel.
+PBTS will classify based on IP prec/DSCP bits and then do label-push toward the matching TE tunnel.

 Let's activate LDP now on router "Rean".
 ```